JuliaPackageComparisons/JuliaPackageComparisons.github.io/pages/plotting.md

 * Pro: Fast startups
 * Cons Similar to Gadfly, little to no flexibility (making apps, animations, ...) and integration with Julia libraries beyond Queryverse.

+### Deneb
+[Deneb.jl](https://github.com/brucala/Deneb.jl) is another Julia alternative to build [Vega-Lite](https://vega.github.io/vega-lite/) plots.
+It provides an elegant julian API for creating Vega-Lite visualizations with high inspiration from Python's [Altair](https://altair-viz.github.io/).
+* Pros: Deneb.jl gives access to Vega-Lite's high-level grammar of interactive graphics.
+It can produce beautiful plots with high levels of interactivity using a concise, declarative syntax.
+See the [gallery](https://brucala.github.io/Deneb.jl/dev/examples/#Interactive) for a showcase of compelling interactive plots.
+* Cons: Limited to what Vega-Lite can achieve, for instance there is no support yet for 3D plotting.
+It might face challenges with larger datasets, since it doesn't produce plots consisting of pixels, but rather plots consisting of data along with a specification.
+For scalability with larger datasets, [VegaFusion](https://vegafusion.io/) provides a solution, but Deneb.jl has yet to leverage this potential.

 ### PlotlyLight
 [PlotlyLight.jl](https://github.com/JuliaComputing/PlotlyLight.jl) is a no-frills wrapper to Plotly.
 * Pro: No startup time